Previous Post: Day 1 – Hartley Bay Marina to The Elbow

 may well have run these rapids, mostly characterized by a high volume of water.
 We tend to err on the side of caution.

 We spent a half-hour at Dalles Rapids, walking up towards the top and framing a number of images.
-It is definitely a scenic spot and one worth spending some time at.
+It is definitely a scenic spot worth spending some time at.

-We did find an unofficial campsite on top of the bank where we landed our canoe; it would make an excellent spot to stop for the day and would allow you to spend more time at Dalles Rapids in changing light conditions.
+We did find an unsigned campsite (#627?) on top of the bank where we landed our canoe; it would make an excellent spot to stop for the day and would allow you to spend more time framing images at Dalles Rapids in changing light conditions.
 So too would some of the other ones nearby.
 This snippet of the Unlostify French River map provides the locations.

 More artifacts from the heyday of the lumber era popped up along the shore as we continued downriver.
 We were approaching the location of French River Village, for thirty or so years (mid-1870’s to 1910) the boomtown home of 300 that included (as listed in Kas Stone’s book):

 - two sawmills

 - three hotels

 - a post office

 - private residences